 What can you do as a part of your research?

-• Monitor online reviews and social media mentions related to your store.
+- Monitor online reviews and social media mentions related to your store.
 Pay attention to what customers say about their experiences and what they like or dislike.
+This feedback is especially valuable for understanding the food buyer's journey, as it highlights specific pain points or areas of delight in your offerings.

-• If you have an online presence, use website analytics tools to track user behavior.
-Analyze data on page views, click-through rates, and time spent on different sections of your website, and other data.
+- If you have an online presence, use website analytics tools to track user behavior.
+Analyze data on page views, click-through rates, and time spent on different sections of your website.
+For the food buyer journey in retail, focus on which products or categories get the most engagement and where potential buyers might drop off.

-• If you have a loyalty program, use the data collected to understand customer loyalty and their purchase habits.
-Loyalty programs can reveal who your most dedicated customers are.
+- If you have a loyalty program, use the data collected to understand customer loyalty and their purchase habits.
+Loyalty programs can help map the food buyer journey in retail by identifying your most dedicated customers and their shopping patterns, revealing opportunities to enhance their experience.

 Once done, choose the persona(s) you will build a map for.
 The choice depends on your priorities.
 This can be the most profitable persona, or the one who visits your store more often than others, or the one who stops coming to the shop after a couple of visits.
 Each will have an individual journey and unique challenges.